selwynpolit/d9book/book/dtt.md

 ## Setup PHPUnit tests

-Using Drupal version 9.4.5 let's get PHPunit tests running inside the ddev containers (not on the host machine).
+Using Drupal version 9.4.5 let's get PHPunit tests running inside the ddev containers (instead of on the host machine).

 To get started with phpunit, follow [instructions on drupal.org](https://www.drupal.org/docs/automated-testing/phpunit-in-drupal/running-phpunit-tests)